Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Think of it this way: Say you have $50,000 in credit card debt and your friend is struggling to pay off $50,000 in federal student loans.

 You can apply for a balance transfer credit card or a debt consolidation loan.
 Your friend can’t qualify for either of these, however.
 What she can do is take advantage of government programs like an income-driven repayment plan or even loan forgiveness if she works in the right industry.

 4. Set a goal and have a strategy

 Chances are, if your goal is to be debt-free one day, you aren’t going to achieve that.
 If, however, you set a goal of being debt-free by April 24, 2021 — that’s something that might actually happen.
 You don’t need to pick a specific date, but having a timeframe makes it a lot easier for you to come up with a plan.

-Take a close look at your personal finances and research your options to come up with a plan to repay your debts.
+Research your options to come up with a plan to repay your debts based on your income and credit score.
 If you have a lot of debt that you don’t see yourself being able to repay, you might want to enroll in a credit counseling program to help you strategize.

 5. Stay focused by making it fun

 It’s easy to lose steam after the initial push to get this thing done.
 Just thinking about debt can make a lot of people feel helpless, so it can help to try making it more positive.

 Treat yourself to something nice like your favorite snack or a bubble bath each time you do something you don’t enjoy doing — even if it’s as small as checking on your bank and creditor balances.